 Students doing degrees in arts and social sciences are expected to complete a fair bit of independent study per week, much of which you don’t need to be on campus to do.
 This would include recommended seminar readings, preparing presentations, doing coursework, and revising for exams.
 Ideally you’ll be doing around twenty hours – but remember that’s an average across the year: some weeks you may do less; some weeks you may do more.

 Our programmes begin with largely compulsory modules that equip our students with the necessary theoretical tools and techniques to approach, research, analyse academic materials and topics.
 Choice increases in the second year.
 And once you enter your final year, you are able to choose from a wide range of optional modules that fit within the programme pathway.
 Our students are also able, within limits and across the years, to study modules from other Schools, such as English, History, Geography or Languages.
 Essentially, as you go on, things get more optional, more specialised, and, we hope, more intellectually challenging.

 All our faculty are directly involved in the teaching of core and compulsory modules.
 And we don’t have ‘star’ professors who you will never see except on the website: we have a flat structure where everybody does about the same amount of teaching, balanced, of course, by their administrative and management responsibilities, as well as by the need to take time out now and then for research.
 Our staff are at the cutting edge of that research, so our students benefit from teaching that is forefront of what is happening in the world today.

 Indeed, you can.
 Our students have access to all campus facilities: this includes the library, computer labs, and multiple eating, sports and social spaces, etc.

-Click here to view the Student Room's original post "Eight questions you must ask on a uni open day"
+This post is based on the article "Eight questions you must ask on a uni open day" in The Student Room.